corinm/kd-tree-api/README.md

   ...
 ]
 ```
-On success will return an id for the created tree, for querying it
+On success will return an id (integer) and secret (string) for the created tree, for querying it later
 ```
 {
-    id: 12345678910
+    id: 12345678910,
+    secret: "9idjrri4v30imbelutpe0jbka1"
 }
 ```